govau/service-manual/content/content-strategy/define-user-content-needs/create-actionable-artefacts/user-profiles/diagram.md

 reverse: false
 stackPosition: top
 imageAlt: User profile example
 caption: Create a user type or user profile.
-Add a relevant image and a memorable quote that relates to this user.
+To begin, add a relevant image and a memorable quote that relates to this user.
 Describe the attitude of the user, their knowledge and literacy levels.
-Define what task they need to do, their pain points and motivations.
+Define what task they need to do.
+Describe their pain points and motivations.
 level: 3
 display: 2
 long_description: